payshares-staging/gulp-solar/README.md

 ```

 ## Example usage
 This plugin was timeboxed and not fully finished.
-However, it still works.
+It is inefficient (running libraryBundle twice) and incomplete (does not parse the scss), but it still works.

 JS compile is currently not supported.